livecycle/preevy/README.md

 ### Preevy Profile

-The Preevy profile is created on the `init` command and can be stored locally or remotely on your cloud provider.
+The Preevy profile is created by the `init` command and can be stored locally or remotely on your cloud provider.
+A profile is required to create environments.
 The profile includes the following:

 <!--lint disable double-link-->
 - A tunneling key, used to identify your services when connecting to the [Tunnel Server](#tunnel-server).